MicrosoftDocs/memdocs/sccm/develop/core/understand/sqlviews/advanced-exercise-1-solution-create-new-report-compliance-settings-configuration-manager.md

 manager: dougeby
 ---

-# Advanced Exercise 1 Solution: Create a New Report for Compliance Settings in Configuration Manager
+# Advanced exercise 1 solution: Create a new report for compliance settings in Configuration Manager

-Use the following procedure to create the report in [Advanced Exercise 1: Create a New Report for Compliance Settings in Configuration Manager](advanced-exercise-1-create-new-report-compliance-settings-configuration-manager.md).
+Use the following procedure to create the report in [Advanced exercise 1: Create a new report for compliance settings in Configuration Manager](advanced-exercise-1-create-new-report-compliance-settings-configuration-manager.md).

 > [!NOTE]
 > Depending on your experience at creating SQL reports, there are numerous paths you can use to create a report.
 You can use your preferred method of creating reports if you prefer.

-## To create the Status of configuration baselines deployed to a specified computer report
+## To create the status of configuration baselines deployed to a specified computer report

 1. In the Configuration Manager console, select **Monitoring**.
 1. In the **Monitoring** workspace, expand **Reporting**, and then select **Reports**.